andrewgchio/SmartSPEC/README.md

 The `mobility` property is a string taking on one of the values `"static"` or `"mobile"`.
 An in-situ sensor is modeled with `mobility="static"` and a list of covered spaces `coverage=[int]`.

-The `interval` property determines the periodic interval for which the sensor produces observations.
+The `interval` property determines the periodic interval in minutes for which the sensor produces observations.

 Example:
 ```